 Pork Meatballs with Vegetable Ribbons

-Pork Meatballs with Vegetable Ribbons is a sure-fire family favourite that tastes great, is fun to make AND is a healthy family meal too.
+Pork Meatballs with Vegetable Ribbons is a sure-fire family favourite that tastes great and is fun to make

 - 1 tablespoon vegetable oil